Botanical Name: Schefflera actinophylla

 Its upright branching stems bear horizontal spoke-like leaves that consist of about 8 large, dark-green leaflets.

-A dwarf variety (Schefflera arboricola) is much a smaller and bushier plant.
+A dwarf variety (Schefflera arboricola) is a much smaller and bushier plant.
 'Variegata' (shown at left) is a variegated form with green and yellow leaves.

 Schefflera plant care is easy.
 Put it in a bright spot, out of direct sun and place the container on a saucer of wet pebbles to increase the humidity around it.

+Dropped leaves?
 Schefflera doesn't like to be moved around and may drop its leaves if exposed to cold drafts or blasts of hot air from heating vents.

 Repot in spring when roots grow through the drainage holes in the bottom of the pot.
 Use a heavy pot to prevent toppling -- this plant can get top-heavy.